AustKaetzchen/Harbinger/README.md

 1. [Harbinger.Deprojector](https://github.com/ConfoederatioVF/Harbinger.Deprojector): Converts any arbitrary source image into an arbitrary projection, without knowing what projection the source input is in.
 2. [Harbinger.Segmentation](https://github.com/ConfoederatioVF/Harbinger.Segmentation): Segmentation model for symbolic/noisy maps, satellite imagery.
 Also capable of rapid segmentation for real-world images and footage.
-3. 3D Video/Image Geowarping, [Naissance HGIS](https://github.com/ConfoederatioVF/Naissance).
+3. Harbinger.Geowarp: Part of [Naissance HGIS](https://github.com/ConfoederatioVF/Naissance).
+Provides 4D warping and time sync capabilities for video and image sources, as well as real-time georeferencing and manual adjustment.